How to Use a Pressure Washer Like a Pro

 Not all areas of your property can be cleaned with just a brush and hose.
 Sometimes, the job requires more power.
 Both gas and electric pressure washers connect to your garden hose and emit a stream of water strong enough to tackle tough cleaning jobs.
 When used correctly, a power washer can guarantee a quick and efficient cleaning of anything from siding and gutters to decks and sidewalks.
-Before starting your next project, use these simple tips to get the most out of your device.
+Use these simple tips to make getting a deep clean quick and easy.

 Wear Safety Gear

 Since a pressure washer is very powerful, it's important to take the proper safety precautions while using it.
 Make sure to protect your eyes with safety glasses, and consider wearing earplugs if the machine is too loud.